Boston College turns to Rich Gunnell as interim coach - WHIZ News

-BOSTON (AP) — Boston College is turning to former Eagles receiver Rich Gunnell as interim coach while it looks for a permanent successor to Steve Addazio.

-The school is trying to return to the days when it was nationally ranked and competing for an Atlantic Coast Conference championship.
+BOSTON (AP) — Boston College turned to assistant and former Eagles receiver Rich Gunnell as interim coach Monday while it looks for a permanent successor to Steve Addazio and tries to return to the days when it was nationally ranked.

-“We’re not taking a step back, this is a step forward,” athletic director Martin Jarmond said Monday, a day after Addazio was fired after seven seasons in which the BC never won more than seven games.
+“We’re not taking a step back, this is a step forward,” athletic director Martin Jarmond said a day after Addazio was fired following seven seasons in which the BC never won more than seven games.
 “This is a launch pad now.”

-Gunnell was a receiver on the BC teams that Matt Ryan led to ACC title games in 2007 and ’08.
+Gunnell was a receiver on the BC teams that Matt Ryan led to Atlantic Coast Conference title games in 2007 and ’08.
 Gunnell caught a touchdown pass from Ryan in the final two minutes at Clemson to clinch a spot in the 2008 ACC championship game — one of the high points in the program’s recent history.

 BC lost to Clemson 59-7 this year and never beat the Tigers in under Addazio, who was fired Sunday.